Beer Rebranding. Only way to win.

 Beer Imports

-Like the beers in the U.S., those in the rest of the world are staying pat in market leadership in their respective countries.
+Like the beers in the U.S., those in the rest of the world stay pat in market leadership in their respective countries.

-Victoria Bitter holds that honor; what might be most shocking to U.S. consumers is that Victoria Bitter has been that country’s most popular beer for more than two decades.
+Victoria Bitter holds that honor; what might be most shocking to U.S. consumers is that Victoria Bitter has been that country’s most popular beer for over two decades.

 The stability is because the brand promises, messages, and tone are not that different.